 I've re-written the issue to narrow the focus, since the original was very broad.
 There are already several known issues with distributions (issue #1768 which was only a very short-term fix and doesn't address the incorrect modeling and #1769 which describes content we fail to mirror).

 I intend to ensure Pulp doesn't publish metadata that references files that doesn't exist.
 However, it may be that it won't reference files that need to exist.
 I don't know what is using (or not using) `repodata/productid` and I find it troubling that we don't mirror upstream, but I don't think I should to tackle all the problems we have as part of this issue.

 #4 Updated by mhrivnak over 5 years ago

 A simple work-around that would improve, but not fix the situation, would be to do the same filtering during sync that we do during publish.
 Then at least pulp deployments with that change would happily ignore the same files that publish ignores.

 As you point out, a better option is to modify the XML at publish time to filter out any files that don't actually get published.
 This would be more effort, but is still very doable.

 And of course the best option would require figuring out why exactly pulp ignores those files, document that somewhere (at least in the code if not elsewhere), and determine if skipping those files is in fact appropriate.

 To unblock katello, perhaps a combination of the first two would be valuable.
 You could probably make a PR for the first work-around very quickly, and then follow with the second option shortly thereafter.
 That would buy us time to further investigate why pulp is doing this at all.
 What do you think of that?

-#10 Updated by email@example.com over 4 years ago
+#10 Updated by email@example.com about 5 years ago

 - Status changed from 5 to 6